phoenixframework/phoenix/deployment/E_heroku.md

 The Free plan will give us one web [dyno](https://devcenter.heroku.com/articles/dynos#dynos) and one worker dyno, as well as a PostgreSQL and Redis instance for free.

 These are meant to be used for testing and development, and come with some limitations.
-If you plan to run some serious business on Heroku you should definitely considering upgrading to a paid plan.
+In order to run a production application, please consider upgrading to a paid plan.

 ## Installing the Heroku Toolbelt